Authors of section

 Bone fragments affecting the optic nerve

-Special attention has to be paid to the posterior third of the orbit and the bony optic canal.
+Special attention must be paid to the posterior third of the orbit and the bony optic canal.
 Bony dislocations in these anatomical areas are more likely to be associated with traumatic optic nerve lesions.

-Axial CT scan in the plane of the optic nerve shows multiple fractures of the lateral orbital wall and the greater wing of the sphenoid of the right side.
-Additional stretching of the right optic nerve is present.
-Fractures where fragments involve the posterior third of the orbit are susceptible to subsequent optic nerve disorders.
+This axial CT scan in the plane of the optic nerve shows multiple fractures of the lateral orbital wall and the greater wing of the sphenoid of the right side.
+Stretching and compression of the right optic nerve are present.
+Fractures where fragments displace the posterior third of the orbit bones are associated with optic nerve impairment.

 Emergency treatment